Welcome to Southern Savers, where finding deals and steals is simple and rewarding!

 Use A “Want List”

 For items that are over a certain predetermined amount have them write what they want on a sheet of paper taped to the back of the bedroom door.
 Put a date next to the item.
-Tell them that even if they have the money right then, items over this amount must be on the list for at least 6 weeks before they buy them.
+Tell them that even if they have the money right then, items over this amount must be on the list for at least a month before they buy them.
 Odds are other wants will come in below today’s must have item and they will decide it wasn’t really that important after all.
 This teaches so many life lessons all rolled into one!

 This was first shared with us in pre-marital counseling as a way to make sure we both agreed with large ticket items.
 We agreed that any “non-necessary” item over $50 would go on the list.
 We quickly found that by the time 6 weeks was up we had many other things we wanted and we had either removed the item completely or had other things that were more important.
 It was great way for both of us to not feel like the other one always got items and that we were both on the same plan.